hashxim/hconMD/Work_MD/The Second Brain.md

 Everything you create is a collection of intermediate Packets which can be re-used again in other projects.

 ## Principle 8: You only know what you make
 When we engage with the material itself (writing summary of the book, writing tweet storm from podcast etc.) rather than relying on pre-existing material, we end up becoming much more familiar with it.
+Whatever you read or listen, make notes as that will act as treasure trove for your future work.

+## Principle 9: Make it easier for your future self

 [Note#Footer|Footer]